Project and artworks development

 This game for 3-8 players is available for download from the StoreyG2 website.
 The board, all the cards, and full instructions can be printed out on A4 sheets with a standard domestic colour printer.
 The board is easily assembled and the cards cut out.

 The game is still in a testing or Beta phase, and the artists are keen to receive feedback from players.
 We know it will take a few iterations before it works satisfactorily.
 I have played it several times, and found that all players have had difficulty in understanding some of the rules, and some of the action cards.
 However, it is always successful and effective in achieving its primary aim - to get people thinking and talking about landownership and related issues.
 Players are particularly amused by having to speak from political positions different to their own.

 The Media Innovation Studio in the School of Journalism and Media at University of Central Lancashire are currently developing a civic drone centre.
-Academic staff there have enabled us to obtain aerial photography of Freeman’s Wood.
-Video clips will be on line, and incorporated in a short film, to provide an understanding of the site, particularly for people in another part of the world who have not visited and might never do so.
+Academic staff there enabled us to obtain aerial photography of Freeman’s Wood.
+Video clips are on line, and incorporated in a short film, to provide an understanding of the site, particularly for people in another part of the world who have not visited, and might never do so.

 The aim of StoreyG2 is to stimulate thought.
 Our aim for this project, and the artworks produced, is to raise awareness and discussion of land-ownership and its effect on people's lives, both locally and around the world.
 We believe that a key role of art is to imagine how things could be different, and to communicate with a wide audience.
-The art works produced in this project are apparently effective in achieving that aim.
-They provide an example of how artists can contribute to the understanding and dissemination of ideas around complex social and political issues, and that art may be able to shift perceptions and discourses.
+The art works produced in this project provide an example of how artists can contribute to the understanding and dissemination of ideas around complex social and political issues, and that art may be able to shift perceptions and discourses.